bolt/docs/docs/getting-started/screenshots.md

 ===========

 On this page you'll find a bunch of screenshots of Bolt's administrative interface.
 Or just "backend" for short.
-The screenshost were taken on desktop, tablet and mobile.
+The screenshots were taken on desktop, tablet and mobile.
 You can click the screenshots to see a popup, and you can navigate between the screenshots using the cursor keys.